The Bachelor (American TV series): Questions of authenticity

-On February 26, 2009, in an exclusive interview between The Bachelor season 13 contestant Megan Parris, and Steve Carbone, Megan commented that the producers edit the footage to create a fictional storyline:
+On February 26, 2009, in an exclusive interview between The Bachelor season 13 contestant Megan Parris and Steve Carbone, Megan commented that the producers edit the footage to create a fictional storyline:

 On March 26, 2009, Megan Parris argued that not only was the show scripted, but that producers bullied contestants into saying things to the camera that contestants did not want to say.
 "There's nothing real about it," she said of the show's trademark "confessionals," in which contestants talk to the camera about the latest goings-on.
 "It is scripted," she said.
 "They basically will call you names, berate you, curse at you until they get you to say what they want you to say."
 Both ABC and Warner Bros., the studio that produces The Bachelor, had no comment.

-On March 15, 2010, Mike Fleiss appeared on 20/20 and said that he develops contestants into characters that will cater to his audience's tastes and that they "need [their] fair share of villains every season."
+On March 15, 2010, Mike Fleiss appeared on 20/20 and said that he develops contestants into characters who will cater to his audience's tastes and that they "need [their] fair share of villains every season."
 Fleiss has come under fire for admitting that The Bachelor has less to do with reality than it does making good television.

-On February 24, 2012, during the taping of The Women Tell All episode of The Bachelor, a private conversation between contestant Courtney Robertson and a show producer went public when microphones were accidentally left on in between camera takes.
+On February 24, 2012, during the taping of the Women Tell All episode of The Bachelor, a private conversation between contestant Courtney Robertson and a show producer went public when microphones were accidentally left on in between camera takes.
 The conversation revealed the producer had a role as a coach, encouraging Robertson to fake certain emotions for the camera.

 The audience reactions for The Women Tell All episode are pre-recorded and inserted into the show later.